 May is National Beef Month.
 As of January 1, there were 91.9 million head of cattle and calves on farms in the United States.
-In 2021, cattle production was forecasted to represent about 17% of the $391 billion in total cash receipts for agricultural commodities, according to USDA’s Economic Research Service.
+In 2021, cattle production was forecast to represent about 17% of the $391 billion in total cash receipts for agricultural commodities, according to USDA’s Economic Research Service.

 USDA’s National Institute of Food and Agriculture (NIFA) works with Land-grant Universities to ensure those involved in the beef industry have access to reliable data and information to help make informed marketing decisions.
 From research dedicated to enhancing herd health to programs educating farmers and ranchers on various marketing opportunities, read how NIFA-funded research is helping support cattle producers, feeders and processors across the nation.